stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 maxBits8' x y = if compare x y == LT then y else x
 ```

-Note, that the `if then else` expression always returns a value
+Note that the `if then else` expression always returns a value
-and therefore, the `else` branch cannot be dropped.
+and, therefore, the `else` branch cannot be dropped.
 This is different
 from the behavior in typical imperative languages, where `if` is
 a statement with possible side effects.